kcmckell/HULA/wp-content/plugins/simple-page-ordering/readme.txt

 Integrated help is included: just click the "help" tab at the top right of the screen.

-Please note that the plug-in is currently only minimally compatible with Internet Explorer 7 and earlier, due to limitations within those browsers.
+Please note that the plug-in is not compatible with Internet Explorer 7 and earlier, due to limitations within those browsers.

 == Installation ==